 With the skills you have learned, you can exceed the standard.
 Spend the extra time shining your boots to a mirrored finish.
 Though starch is not required when pressing your uniform, consider using starch to make sure your creases are crisp.
-Ensure you have extra time each morning before formation to spend an extra minute polishing your brass and straightening your gig line.
+Ensure you have extra time each morning prior to formation to spend an extra minute polishing your brass and straightening your gig line.
 These few steps will make you stand out above those recruits who do not.

-Spending extra effort and time in the Academy to maintain an exceptional professional image will become second nature to you and a habit that will follow you throughout your career.
-Your appearance and uniform are the first things a community member sees; therefore, you should look clean and professional.
+If you spend the extra effort and time here in the Academy to maintain an exceptional professional image, it will become second nature to you and a habit that will follow you throughout your career.
+Your appearance and uniform are the first thing a community member sees; therefore, you should look clean and professional.